rbosh/ml-adp/doc/guide.rst

     True

 because, internally, the argument ``random_effects`` has been padded on the right with :pycd:`None`-entries to produce, instead, the list ``rand_effs`` of length equal to the length $T+1$ of ``cost_to_go``, including, compared to ``random_effects`` a zero-dimensional additional post-problem scope random effect $\Xi_{T+1}$, required in the computation of the post-problem scope state $S_{T+1}$.
-The :pycd:`None`-value invokes the default behavior of not passing any random effects argument to the state function of the respective step which, for the $(T+1)$-th step, is $F_T$.
+The :pycd:`None`-value invokes the default behavior of not passing any random effects argument to the state function of the respective time which, for time $T+1$, is $F_T$.
 As $F_T$ is :pycd:`None`, the computation of the final state $S_{T+1}$ is skipped entirely which makes providing a :pycd:`None`-sample for $\Xi_{T+1}$ not cause any issues.
 Accordingly, ``states`` is of length $T+1$ as well and includes a value of :pycd:`None` as its last entry (indicating an irrelevant, zero-dimensional $s_{T+1}$).